-Scleral Lens and Keratoconus Center at Envision Ghent Optometry serves patients from Norfolk, Virginia Beach, Chesapeake, and Suffolk, Virginia and surrounding communities.
+Scleral Lens and Keratoconus Center at Envision Ghent Optometry provides scleral lenses to patients from Norfolk, Virginia Beach, Chesapeake, and Suffolk, Virginia and surrounding communities.

 - A: Scleral contact lenses are rigid gas permeable lenses with a uniquely large diameter.
 They rest on the sclera (whites of the eyes) instead of the cornea, making them a more comfortable and stable option for people with corneal irregularities or dry eye syndrome.
 Scleral contacts hold a reservoir of nourishing fluid between the eye’s surface and the inside of the lens, providing the patient with crisp and comfortable vision.

 - A: Patients with keratoconus, corneal abnormalities, ocular surface disease (dry eye syndrome) and very high refractive errors can all benefit from scleral lenses.
 Moreover, those with delicate corneas due to disease or after surgery find scleral lenses to be comfortable and therapeutic, as the lenses don’t place any pressure on the sensitive corneal tissue.